 Don’t wait until something before you start making these calls and these decisions about where you will be donating your genealogy.

-When you get in that situation where life events are happening and you have to make decisions when you are under stress, you won’t make the right choices.
-The earlier you can start planning and getting these things organized and taken care of, the easier it will be on everybody It’s easier to organize in little bits.
+So the earlier you can start planning and getting these things organized and taken care of, the easier it will be for everybody.
+It’s easier to manage in little bits.

 You Don’t Necessarily Need to Obtain Archival-Quality Boxes

-When donating your genealogy, archival boxes are not as important as taking your materials out of the garbage bags and grocery sacks.
-Anything that you can do to get your materials more stable is going to be preferred.
+When donating your genealogy, archival boxes are less important than taking your materials out of the garbage bags and grocery sacks.
+Anything you can do to make your materials more stable will be preferred.
 Make it easier for the next person to use your research.

 BONUS TIP: Reduce Your Genealogy Collection Before You Donate

-Archives do not necessarily want your room full filing cabinets.
+Archives rarely want your room full of filing cabinets.
 And there is so much stuff online.
-Reduce your files before you pass them on.
+So reduce your files before you pass them on.